panteLx/actual-tracker-insert-api/readme.md

 - Security: Uses Helmet for basic security enhancements and Cloudflare Access authentication.
 - DEBUG Mode: Provides detailed debug information via frontend and Discord webhook when enabled.
 - User Attribution: All transactions are tagged with the user's email for accountability.
+- Rate Limiting: Limits the number of requests and transactions per minute to prevent abuse.
+- Admin Panel: A panel to view logs and system settings.

 ## Security